Welcome to today's edition of the Rush 24-7 podcast.

 And what happens over there, it's their business.

-And in many ways, Obama thinks what happens over there is our fault in the first place, because our support for Israel.
+And in many ways, Obama thinks what happens over there is our fault in the first place because our support for Israel.

 I mean, he's part of the group that believes we've created all of this unrest over there with our superpower status and our arrogance and our bravado running around the world like we own it.

-And so all of the problems in the world can be traced back one degree or another to the United States.
+And so all of the problems in the world can be traced back, one degree or another, to the United States.

-So if if there weren't any problems with election polls, and if there weren't any problems with Obama's approval numbers, and there weren't any problems in polling David Show's weak on foreign policy and national defense.
+So if there weren't any problems with election polls, and if there weren't any problems with Obama's approval numbers, and there weren't any problems in polling data to show he's weak on foreign policy and national defense, we wouldn't even be doing this.

-So we are doing it.
+So what we are doing is they have to come up with reasons for it.

 They're all political.